 Reporting and analytics

-BoldReports webpage with the headline “Pixel‑Perfect & Embedded Reporting, Hosted Anywhere” and buttons to start a free trial or schedule a live demo.
+BoldReports webpage displaying “Pixel‑Perfect & Embedded Reporting, Hosted Anywhere” and buttons for free trial or live demo

 Key features